Central Region

 Royal Oaks Hospital has support staff on-site available to assist the interns.
 They also utilize both hands-on training as well as web-based training programs.
 Their web-based training program offers a full training library for our staff to access as they are able based on their licenses/interests.
 They also offer a wide range of psychological assessment and scoring materials.

-Due to the distance required to travel to Didactic training each month, Royal Oaks Hospital provides travel reimbursement and mileage for intern travel expenses during quarterly in-person didactics.
+Due to the distance required to travel to Didactic training each month, Royal Oaks Hospital provides travel reimbursement and mileage for intern travel expenses during monthly didactics.

 Please note that available benefits and observed holidays are subject to change.
 Matched interns will receive full benefit orientations at their site which will go over all benefit information for the training year.
 More information about the Support and Benefits offered in each of our regions can be found here.